The Great American Bash (2005): Background

-The Great American Bash is a professional wrestling event established in 1985.
-Following World Wrestling Entertainment's (WWE) acquisition of World Championship Wrestling (WCW) in March 2001, WWE revived The Great American Bash to be held in June 2004 as a SmackDown!-branded event.
-The 2005 event was the second annual Great American Bash pay-per-view (PPV) produced by WWE, thus establishing the event as an annual PPV for the promotion, and was the 16th Great American Bash event overall.
+The Great American Bash is a professional wrestling event established in 1985, held during the summer.
+Following World Wrestling Entertainment's (WWE) acquisition of World Championship Wrestling (WCW) in March 2001, WWE revived The Great American Bash to be held as its own pay-per-view (PPV) event for the SmackDown! brand in 2004.
+The following year, WWE scheduled its second annual Great American Bash PPV event, and 16th overall, thus establishing it as an annual PPV event for the promotion.
 It took place on July 24, 2005, at the HSBC Arena in Buffalo, New York.
 Like the previous year, it featured wrestlers exclusively from the SmackDown! brand.
 The event was available free of charge for Armed Forces members and their families.

 Storylines

 The Great American Bash event featured a card, which contained matches that involved different wrestlers from pre-existing scripted feuds, plots and storylines.
-Wrestlers portrayed either a villainous or fan favorite gimmick as they followed a series of events which generally built tension, leading to a wrestling match.
 Results were predetermined by WWE's writers on the SmackDown! brand, while storylines were produced on WWE's weekly television show, SmackDown!.